dupyo/programmers/README.md

 # programmers
-To commit the quiz I've solved in Programmers
+To commit recode I've solved quiz in Programmers